 - A small bunch (say five) ringneck pheasant tail fibers

 - Two or three strands of peacock herl

 - Optional green or red tinsel to make the flashback variant

 - Copper wire (small or extra small diameter, Ultra Wire a good choice)

-Thread the bed on to the hook and place in the jaws of the vice.
+Thread the bed onto the hook and place it in the jaws of the vice.

-Lay down a thread base and tie in the pheasant tail fibers to the hook shank at the point of the bend make a tail
+Lay down a thread base and tie in the pheasant tail fibers to the hook shank at the point of the bend to make a tail.

 Wind the pheasant tail feather fibers forward around the hook shank to form the body up to the position of the thread before tying off and trimming the ends.
 Try to avoid the pheasant tail fibers twisting as you do this.
 Wind the copper wire forward to rib the fly with four or so segments.
 Tie off the wire and trim the end.

 Tie in the peacock herl and (optional) two strands of tinsel in your preferred color if you want to make the flashback variant.
 Finish by taking the thread forward to a position hard up against the bead.

 Here’s a top view of the tinsel on the top of the flashback version of this pattern.